 SMZ, or spawning SMZ.
-Fishing gear appropriately stowed means a sea bass pot is not baited and all buoys must be disconnected from the gear; however, buoys may remain on deck.
+Fishing gear appropriately stowed means sea bass pots are not baited and all buoys must be disconnected from the gear; however, buoys may remain on deck.

-Alternative 2.
-On-demand black sea bass pots must be not baited, but may have buoys connected to the gear during transit through a marine protected area, special management zone, or spawning special management zone.
+Preferred Alternative 2.
+Fishing gear appropriately stowed means on-demand black sea bass pots must not be baited, but may have buoys connected to the gear during transit through a marine protected area, special management zone, or spawning special management zone.

 Alternative 3.
-On-demand black sea bass pots must be not baited and buoys must be disconnected from the gear or stowed within the sea bass pot during transit through a marine protected area, special management zone, or spawning special management zone.
+Fishing gear appropriately stowed means on-demand black sea bass pots must not be baited and buoys must be disconnected from the gear or stowed within the sea bass pot during transit through a marine protected area, special management zone, or spawning special management zone.